Gérard Araud

 Gérard Araud (born 20 February 1953) is a retired French diplomat who served as Ambassador of France to the United States from 2014 to 2019.
 He previously served as Director General for Political and Security Affairs of the Ministry of Foreign Affairs (2006–2009) and France's permanent representative to the United Nations (2009–2014).

 Early life and education

 Gérard Araud was born in Marseille.
-He holds engineering degrees from the École Polytechnique and École nationale de la statistique et de l'administration économique.
-Araud, who also graduated from the Institut d'études politiques de Paris, is an alumnus of the École nationale d'administration (class of 1982).
+He holds engineering degrees from the École Polytechnique (class of 1973) and ENSAE.
+Araud, who also graduated from the Sciences Po, is an alumnus of the École nationale d'administration (class of 1982).

 Career

 Araud's first posting was at the embassy of France in Tel Aviv as First Secretary, from 1982 to 1984.
 He was then assigned to Paris, at the Analysis and Policy Planning Staff of the Ministry of Foreign Affairs where he was responsible for Middle East issues.
 From 1987 to 1991 he was Counselor at the Embassy of France in Washington, where he was also responsible for Middle East issues.
 He was Assistant Director of European Community Affairs at the Ministry of Foreign Affairs from 1991 to 1993 and became Diplomatic Advisor to the French Minister of Defense François Léotard in 1993.

 Araud joined the French delegation to the North Atlantic Council (NATO) in Brussels in 1995 as Deputy Permanent Representative.
 He became Director for Strategic Affairs, Security and Disarmament at the Ministry of Foreign Affairs in 2000.
 He was Ambassador of France to Israel from 2003 to 2006.

 In September 2006, Araud was appointed Director General for Political Affairs and Security, Deputy Secretary General of the Ministry of Foreign Affairs.
 On July 15, 2009, he was appointed Permanent Representative of France to the Security Council and Head of the Permanent Mission of France to the United Nations.
 He presented his credentials to Ban Ki-moon, United Nations Secretary-General, on 10 September 10, 2009.
 He served as the President of the Security Council in February 2010, May 2011, August 2012, and December 2013.

 On July 23, 2014 Araud was appointed Ambassador of France to the United States by presidential decree.

 On the night of the election of Donald Trump as president, Araud tweeted: "It is the end of an era, the era of neoliberalism.
 We don't yet know what will succeed it," followed by: "After Brexit and this election anything is possible.
 A world is collapsing before our eyes.
 Vertigo."
 Reading this as an undiplomatic expression of dismay at the result, right-wing French political activists called for Araud's dismissal, which did not occur.

 On Pearl Harbor Day in 2017, Araud lodged a political insult against the United States by issuing a tweet that said, "In this Pearl Harbor day, we should remember that the US refused to side with France and the UK to confront the fascist powers in the 30s."
 After the tweet was met with criticism, Araud deleted it and attempted to clarify his remarks.